top of page

 View during the descent

 We wouldn't be able to make that in one go, as we were hungry and tired from the four mountains we had already climbed today.
 We quickly ate and continued to Isola.
 There was a campsite, but it wasn't late enough to stop cycling yet.
 We decided to eat again at a restaurant, to have a decent meal before starting the col de Lombarde.
-We couldn't order until 7 so first had a few drinks.
-We were both completely cooked by the heat and cycling.
+We couldn't order until 7, so first had a few drinks.
+We were both entirely cooked by the heat and cycling.

 Bart climbing